Quantum-Accelerators/quacc/docs/src/install/codes.md

 Just getting started?
 Try using the EMT or LJ recipes before worrying about setting up one of the calculators below.
 ```

 Here, we outline how to ensure that Quacc can run the quantum chemistry package of your choosing.
 You only need to follow the instructions for the code(s) you intend to use.
-All environment variables should be set on the machine where you wish to run Quacc calculations.

 ## DFTB+